-Strategic Decisions in Operations
+Strategic Decisions in Operations+

-This course examines strategies over the product lifecycle, including growth strategies, strategies for mature and declining markets, and defensive strategies.
+This course examines strategies over the product life-cycle, including growth strategies, strategies for mature and declining markets, and defensive strategies.

-Strategic Financial Management
+Strategic Financial Management+

-Mergers and Acquisitions
+Mergers and Acquisitions+

-Mergers and acquisitions has been increasingly used by firms to expand, both within the border of a country and internationally.
-This course studies the theory of mergers and acquisitions and examines case studies of firms using mergers and acquisitions to grow, highlighting the common principles and things to watch out for in such transactions.
+Mergers and acquisitions are used by firms to expand; it is an increasingly common practice throughout the world.
+This course studies the theory of mergers and acquisitions and examines case studies of firms hat have undergone mergers and acquisitions in order to grow.

-Foundations for Strategy Formulation
+Foundations for Strategy Formulation+

-Ethics and Executive Leadership
+Ethics and Executive Leadership+

-Strategy and Implementation in China
+Strategy and Implementation in China+

-Capstone: Leading an Organization
+Capstone: Leading an Organization+